ianstormtaylor/slate/docs/reference/plugins/plugin.md

 This handler is called when the user drops content into the `contenteditable` element.
 The event is already prevented by default, so you must define a state change to have any affect occur.

 The `data` object is a convenience object created to standardize the drop metadata across browsers.
-Every data object has a `type` property, can be one of `text`, `html` or `files`, and a `target` property which is a [`Selection`](../models/selection.md) indicating where the drop occured.
-Depending on the type, it's structure will be:
+Every data object has a `type` property, which can be one of `text`, `html` or `files`, and a `target` property which is a [`Selection`](../models/selection.md) indicating where the drop occurred.
+Depending on the type, its structure will be:

 ```js
 {